-Prometheus once again has been listed on the TOP500 list of the world's fastest computers (June 2020 edition) and took the 288th position, again as the only supercomputer from Poland.
+Prometheus once again has been listed on the TOP500 list of the world's fastest computers (June 2021 edition) and took the 373rd position, as one of four supercomputers from Poland.
+The other supercomputer from Cyfronet, Ares, took 216th position.